Dom-888/Forth-Milestone-Project/README.md

 - _Similar Games_: Scrolling down the game details, there is a list of games belonging to the same category as the selected game, use the same product page template that the user is familiar with.
 The purpose of this feature is to show the user games similar to the one selected if they are not convinced of the purchase of the first one.
 -_Cart Preview_: If the user decides to add the product to the cart, a Toast message appears at the top right of the screen showing the preview of the items in the cart with a button to go directly to the checkout page.

 #### Cart
-- _Cart Contents_: Here the user can change the quantity of the items in the cart or remove them completely, alternatively they can click on the thumbnail image to return to the game details page.
+- _Cart Contents_: Here the user can change the quantity of the items in the cart or remove them completely, alternatively they can click on the item thumbnail image to return to the game details page.
 - _Checkout Button_: The only large button on the page takes the user to the checkout phase.
 Although it is still possible to go back to the site (for example by clicking on the logo) the most obvious action is to continue to checkout.

 #### Checkout Page